Multiple Access Channel Simulation: Introduction

 There are relatively few conclusive results on channel simulation in multi-terminal networks where possibly randomized functions of the inputs need to be computed.
 A natural generalization of the point-to-point network to a multi-terminal setting is the cascade network~\cite{SatpathyC16,vellambi2017strong}.
 Satpathy and Cuff~\cite{SatpathyC16} considered a cascade network under a secrecy requirement and obtained the optimal trade-off between communication and common randomness rates.
 Vellambi et al.~\cite{vellambi2017strong} obtained the optimal rates for specific settings, e.g., when the communication topology matches the coordination structure.
 Empirical coordination in multi-terminal networks has been studied in~\cite{cuff2010coordination,BereyhiBMA13,MylonakisSS19a}.

 In this paper, we study multiple access channel simulation (randomized function computation) over a multiple access network of noiseless links.
-In particular, there are two encoders who share noiseless communication links with a decoder -- see Figure~\ref{fig:noiseless}.
+In particular, there are two encoders who share noiseless communication links with a decoder -- see Figure~\ref{fig:encSR}.
 The two encoders and the decoder observe i.i.d. copies of the sources $X_1$ and $X_2$, and the side-information $Z$, respectively, that are generated according to a given distribution $q_{X_1X_2Z}$.
-Also, each encoder has access to a source of pairwise shared randomness with the decoder, which are independent of each other and also jointly independent of the sources and side information.
-Note that this pattern of shared randomness reflects the communication network topology, in that the encoders of a multiple access channel (MAC)~\cite{Shannon61two-waycommunication,ahlswede1973multi,liao1972multiple} usually cannot cooperate with one another.
-The pairwise shared randomness resources may be thought of as being generated by the users via communication at some point in the past, possibly using the same network.
-In addition, the encoders and the decoder may privately randomize.
+Each encoder has access to a resource of pairwise shared randomness with the decoder. {\blue There is another resource of pairwise shared randomness between the encoders.
+The three pairwise shared randomness resources are independent of each other and also jointly independent of the sources and side information.} In addition, the encoders and the decoder may privately randomize.
 The encoders transmit messages through noiseless links to the decoder, whose output together with the input sources and decoder side-information should be approximately i.i.d. with $q_{X_1X_2ZY}$.
-Furthermore, we study a generalization of this setting to allow for encoder cooperation using privately shared randomness between the encoders -- see Figure~\ref{fig:encSR}.
-One possible motivation for this configuration of shared randomness resources is the setting of multiple access channels with \emph{partially cooperating encoders}~\cite{willems1983discrete} -- see also \cite{bross2012dirty,noorzad2017unbounded}.
-However, the encoders are not allowed to cooperate here after observing the sources.